-Although Apptivo is designed for use in the business world, it’s project management capabilities translate very well for use in the classroom.
-The projects app can help you collaborate with fellow students to work on group projects, and easily organize the tasks needed to complete the project, and assign them to the proper persons.
+Although Apptivo is designed for use in the business world, it’s project management tools translate very well for use in the classroom.
+The project management software can help you collaborate with fellow students to work on group projects, and easily organize the tasks needed to complete the project, and assign them to the proper persons.

 Before starting, select a single person in the group to be your project manager.
 This person will follow the steps below to create an Apptivo account, and add accounts for rest of the group.

 - When asked for business name.
 Type the name of your class.